Chess Gaja Online Chess Classes for All Ages & Levels

 Centre Control Decides Game Outcomes

-The centre squares e4, e5, d4, and d5 determine who controls the game.
-Players who occupy these squares with pawns gain significant advantages in competitive play.
-Place your pawns on e4 and d4 as White, or challenge White’s centre with moves like d5 and e5 as Black.
+The center squares e4, e5, d4, and d5 dictate the flow of a chess game.
+Players who command these squares gain significant space and maneuvering advantages in competitive play.

 Central control allows your pieces to reach any part of the board faster than your opponent’s pieces.
 This speed advantage translates directly into tactical opportunities and positional pressure that persist throughout the entire game.